Who Am I

 I am a woman.
 A daughter.
 A wife.
 A mother.
 A real estate agent.
 A native Massachusetts resident.
 And a college graduate.
 I am also a person facing felony charges for an innocent woman’s death.
 The last two identifiers were added to my running list on June 28, 2018.

 One Choice.
-One Drink.
 One Accident.
 The One Night that Changed Everything.

-June 28, 2018 was a regular day of family and tasks, leading into a regular evening of trivia and drinks until it wasn’t regular because I swerved into the oncoming lane and caused a collision late that night.
+June 28, 2018 was a regular day of family and tasks, leading into a regular evening of trivia with a friend until it wasn’t regular because I swerved into the oncoming lane and there was a collision late that night.
 I have no recollection of the crash.
 I only remember being pinned by airbags, smelling hot metal and oil, and hearing painful cries.
 And I remember asking repeatedly, “Are they okay?
 Are the people in the other car okay?”
 I spent the following eighteen hours in police custody, eventually learning I was responsible for something I never thought possible: death and harm.

 Where Do I Go from Here